Boundedness of polarized log Calabi-Yau fibrations with bounded bases: Abstract

 \section{Abstract}

-We investigate the boundedness problem for log Calabi-Yau fibrations whose bases and general fibers are bounded.
-We prove that the total spaces of log Calabi-Yau fibrations are bounded in codimension one after fixing some natural invariants.
+We investigate the boundedness problem for log Calabi--Yau fibrations whose bases and general fibers are bounded.
+We prove that the total spaces of log Calabi--Yau fibrations are bounded in codimension one after fixing some natural invariants, which confirms a conjecture of Birkar and Hacon.
 We also prove that the total spaces are bounded if, in addition, the irregularity of the general fibers vanishes.
-Then we apply our results to the boundedness problem for stable minimal models and fibered Calabi-Yau varieties.
+Then we apply our results to the boundedness problem for stable minimal models and fibered Calabi--Yau varieties.